univention/univention-corporate-server/doc/architecture/services/udm.rst

 UDM HTTP REST API
    Provides the HTTP REST API interface to |UDM| as a separate service. |UDM|
    offers HTTP through the UDM HTTP REST API to use |UDM| through a remote interface.

-For more information about the architecture, refer to :ref:`services-rest-api`.
+   ..
+TODO Add when rest api is ready: For more information about the architecture, refer to :ref:`services-rest-api`.

 UDM CLI Daemon
    Provides the command-line interface to |UDM| through one system wide process